ParthB21/DUM-E-Printer/JOURNAL-Parth.md

 Here's the table which contains all the mass values for our printer:
 <img width="1281" height="685" alt="image" src="https://github.com/user-attachments/assets/bf93cb4f-4c2d-414a-a59d-7f6e33fc54ef" />

+# July 24: Updating motor compartments
+## Hours spent: 1

+We decided to switch 2 of our motors to NEMA-23 without gearboxes to prevent backlash.
+Since the NEMA-23 motors are bigger, we had to change the dimensions of our motor compartments.
+Changed the CAD diagrams to acommodate bigger motors.

 # July 25: Filleting
 ## Hours spent: 2